The Tote: Privatisation

-Privatisation was first suggested in 1989 by the then Conservative government following a study by Lloyds Bank into a possible sell off.
+Privatisation was first suggested in 1989 by the then Conservative government, following a study by Lloyds Bank into a possible sell off.
 However, these plans were met with strong opposition from the racing industry and were later abandoned by the then Home Secretary Michael Howard in 1995.

-After the 1997 general election Howard's Labour successor Jack Straw launched a fresh study and privatisation of the organisation was made a manifesto commitment in 2001.
-To enable privatisation the Horserace Betting and Olympic Lottery Act 2004 was passed with the intention of converting the Tote from a statutory corporation to a limited company so that a sale could take place.
+After the 1997 general election, Howard's Labour successor Jack Straw launched a fresh study, and privatisation of the organisation was made a manifesto commitment in 2001.
+The Horserace Betting and Olympic Lottery Act 2004 was passed with the intention of converting the Tote from a statutory corporation to a limited company, so that a sale could take place.

 The then Chancellor Gordon Brown announced plans for privatisation in the 2006 Budget and the Government invited a racing consortium and Tote staff to formally bid for the Tote by 26 January 2007.
 This bid was successfully submitted but was rejected by the Department for Culture, Media and Sport as it was backed by private equity.

 On 5 March 2008, the Government announced that the Tote would be sold on the open market.
 However, after an extensive audit, the prevailing financial situation forced the Government to opt to retain the status quo until further notice.
 On 12 October 2009, Gordon Brown, at that point Prime Minister, announced plans for the sale of the Tote along with a number of other publicly owned assets, although no progress was made before the 2010 general election.

 Under the new Coalition government, a competitive bidding process ensued with 18 bidders entering at the first round stage.
-On 31 January 2011, the government announced that a short-list had been drawn-up for the next round of the process but declined to confirm which bids were on it.
+On 31 January 2011, the government announced that a short-list had been drawn-up for the next round of the process, but declined to confirm which bids were on it.
 There were believed to be five, including Betfred, David and Simon Reuben, Gala Coral Group, Sports Investment Partners led by Sir Martin Broughton and a foundation set up by the existing management, although there were indications of a sixth.
-Stan James was suggested as this sixth party but declined to comment when asked.
+Stan James was suggested as this sixth party, but declined to comment when asked.
 In May 2011 it was reported that only two bidders remained in the process, Betfred and Sports Investment Partners.
 On 3 June 2011, it was confirmed that Betfred had been chosen by Culture Secretary Jeremy Hunt as the successful bidder, for a reported figure of £265m.
 The sale process was completed on 13 July 2011.